-Modified Phase 1 allows for greater business activity.
-Below are some of the main highlights of Modified Phase 1.
+Phase 2 allows for greater business activity.
+Below are some of the main highlights.
 To find full details please click the "More Details" link or visit the Yakima Valley Open and Safe website.

 -Retail businesses can increase to 30% capacity More Details English / Spanish

 -Personal services can have up to 50% capacity (does not include1-to-1 protected spaces) More Details English / Spanish

 Here is a link to the Governor’s plan with each phase and corresponding requirements.

 Yakima County Development Association COVID-19 Tool Kit